 Despite their increasing importance, there’s not a lot of information breaking down exactly how to hire a DevOps engineer.

-That’s why we created this guide with DevOps engineer resume examples to help recruiters and engineering leaders move candidates through the recruiting process and successfully land that elusive DevOps hire.
+That’s why we created this guide with DevOps engineer resume examples to help recruiters and engineering leaders move candidates through the recruiting process and successfully hire DevOps engineers.

 What is the most accurate definition of DevOps?

 DevOps is a set of practices, tools, and principles that integrate processes between software development and IT teams in order to quickly and continuously deliver high-quality software.